So What'cha Want

-"So What'cha Want" is the second single from the album Check Your Head, the third studio album by American rap rock group the Beastie Boys, released on June 2, 1992.
+"So What'cha Want" is a song by American hip-hop and rap rock group the Beastie Boys.
+It was released on June 2, 1992, as the second single from their third studio album, Check Your Head.
 The song appears in the video game Rock Band 2.

 Music video

-The music video, directed by Nathaniel Hörnblowér, simply has the Beastie Boys recite the song in a woodland, addressing the viewer by looking down at the camera which is at ground level, with clips of DJ Hurricane and Money Mark interspersed throughout.
+The music video, directed by band member Adam "MCA" Yauch under his alias of "Nathaniel Hörnblowér", simply has the Beastie Boys recite the song in a woodland, addressing the viewer by looking down at the camera which is at ground level, with clips of DJ Hurricane and Money Mark interspersed throughout along with mild psychedelic distortions of colors in the video.
 It was one of the first music videos to feature slow motion action while the artists' lips remained in sync with the sound track, an effect that would later become a mainstay of music videos.
 The sky has a photo negative effect which was created by visualist Ash Beck, a direct allusion to the werewolf point-of-view in 1981 horror film Wolfen.
-Similarly, the infrared styleo incorporated during the band cutaways is a homage to the hunter vision in Predator.
+Similarly, the infrared style incorporated during the band cutaways is an homage to the hunter vision in the film Predator (1987).

-The video was featured on the 1993 "No Laughing" episode of Beavis and Butt-Head.
+The video was featured in the 1993 "No Laughing" episode of Beavis and Butt-Head.